-Front Panel Keypad (selected models)
+Front Panel Keypad (Voyager III model)

-The yellow key labeled HELP is for on-line documentation and help.
+The yellow key labeled with a question mark? is for online documentation and help.
 Simply press this key at any time and this document will be displayed.

 The keys to the lower right of the front panel comprise the alpha numeric keypad, which is used for entering data.
-To the far left, under the label Machine/Screen Navigation, are keys which control manual motion and cursor location during data input.
+To the far left are keys which control manual motion and cursor location during data input.
 These include the MANUAL key (for Manual Mode jogs) and the eight arrow keys (for jog and cursor direction).

-The two keys under the label CUT are for program start and stop.
+The two keys in the center of the keypad are for program start and stop.